About

 About me

-I am a Postdoctoral Research Associate at the School of Economics, Politics and International Relations, University of Kent, where I work on a project on knowledge production about China in Global Majority countries with Dr Jamie Gruffydd-Jones.
+Previously, I was a Postdoctoral Researcher working on global anti-hegemonic sentiment (focus on Sinophobia and Anti-Americanism) with Dr Jamie Gruffydd-Jones, with whom I am writing a co-authored book on the subject.
 I am also affiliated with the Sheffield Political Economy Research Institute (SPERI), and the Oxus Society for Central Asian Affairs.
 I am a co-convenor of BISA’s East Europe and Eurasia (EEES) working group.

 I hold a PhD in Politics and International Relations (University of Sheffield), which I conducted thanks to an ESRC White Rose DTP Pathway Award for a thesis titled “Amir Timur in Shanghai: Locating agency in Uzbekistan-China relations”.
 My work critiques the top-down dimension of Chinese normative power by focusing on Uzbekistan’s normative agency in its relations with the People’s Republic of China.
 My research agenda revolves around three key themes: